dcrdro/Ragdoll-Shooting/README.md

  In this hierarchy world objects are placed - units; environment; holders for spawnable objects.

  Unit prefab has 2 variants - player and enemy.
-They both has many behavior **components attached** to them, which are defining the **unit behavior**.
+They both has many behavior **components attached** to them (according approach as stated before), which are defining the **unit behavior**.
 Below are the main ones.

  The components look like this: